Top 10 Best 4×4 Cars

 Some like their 4×4 to be big and luxurious; others want something compact and efficient.
 Then there’s the matter of budget.
 While 4x4s can offer excellent value for money, they can also come with quite a hefty price tag.

-We’ve put together a list of the eight best 4x4s to buy in 2019, catering for diversely broad budgets, so there really is something for everyone to consider.
+We’ve put together a list of the eight best 4x4s to buy this year, catering for diversely broad budgets, so there really is something for everyone to consider.

 The best 4×4 cars to buy on the UK market:

-The Dacia Duster is a spacious, fashion-conscious family SUV with prices that start below £10,000.
+Dacia’s Duster is a spacious, budget-conscious family SUV with prices that start below £11,000.
 It’s customisable, available in a range of trim levels and offers added gadgets to suit every buyer.

 The Duster also comes highly recommended by What Car?, scooping the prestigious low-price family SUV award at their annual awards in 2019.

-There’s a choice of three petrol engines, a diesel engine and optional two or four-wheel drive.
-Likewise, there are four trim levels to choose from, ranging from bargain-priced Access up to the Prestige trim.
+There’s a choice of three petrol engines, a diesel and optional two or four-wheel drive.
+Likewise, there are four trim levels to choose from, ranging from bargain-priced ‘Access’ up to the ‘Techroad’ model for £16,955.

-The cheapest Duster comes with a 113bhp 1.6L petrol engine, so don’t expect a sporty performance (it IS a family SUV, after all) – however, the Duster SUV is perfect for cruising around town.
-There’s also the option of a 1.3L turbocharged petrol engine, which comes in 128bhp and 148bhp configurations – though this will cost you extra.
+The cheapest Duster comes with a 100 bhp three cylinder turbo charged petrol engine, so don’t expect sporty performance – however, the Duster SUV is perfect for cruising around town.
+There’s also the option of a 1.6L non turbo petrol engine, which comes in 115bhp as well as a TCe 130 and two diesel options – though this will cost you extra and are only available on mid range trim and up.

 Super easy to understand, the dashboard features simple rotary heater dials and stereo buttons.

-The cruise control buttons are also easy to use and since there’s no radio, there isn’t much to get your head round when it comes to operating the controls.
+The cruise control buttons are also easy to use and since there’s no radio in the entry level ‘Access’ model, there isn’t much to get your head round when it comes to operating the controls.
 Although, you might want to invest in a radio.

 When it comes to added extras, the entry-level trim is pretty minimal.
-But for just a touch more moolah you can get the Comfort trim, which includes adjustable heated door mirrors, rear parking sensors and a rear-view camera.
+But for just £2,500 more you can get the ‘Comfort’ trim, which includes adjustable heated door mirrors, rear parking sensors and a rear-view camera.

 Also included is an easy-to-use touchscreen infotainment system with big buttons, satnav and smartphone mirroring.